 When and if declared by our board of directors out of the legally available funds, holders of the convertible preferred stock are entitled to receive cash dividends at an annual rate of 6% of the liquidation preference of the convertible preferred stock.
 Dividends are payable, and have been paid since February 1, 2005, quarterly on the first day of February, May, August and November.
 If any dividends are not declared, they will accrue and be paid at such later date, if any, as determined by our board of directors.
 Dividends on the convertible preferred stock will be cumulative from the issue date.
 Dividends will be payable to holders of record as they appear on our stock books not more than 60 days nor less than 10 days preceding the payment dates, as fixed by our board of directors.
-If the convertible preferred stock is called for redemption on a redemption date between the dividend record date and the dividend payment date and the holder does not convert the convertible preferred stock (as described below), the holder shall receive the dividend payment together with all other accrued and unpaid dividends on the redemption date instead of receiving the dividend on the dividend date.
+If the convertible preferred stock is called for redemption on a redemption date between the dividend record date and the dividend payment together with all other accrued and unpaid dividends on the redemption date instead of receiving the dividend on the dividend date.
 Dividends payable on the convertible preferred stock for any period greater or less than a full dividend period will be computed on the basis of a 360-day year consisting of twelve 30-day months.
 Accrued but unpaid dividends will not bear interest.